Civic Leadership Academy

 How to Apply:

-1. A resume of your achievements in CAP, school, and community service (1 page only) ( Resumes will be graded by the resume standards set in Chapter 8 of Learn to Lead)
+1. A resume of your achievement in CAP, school, and community service (1 page only) ( Resumes will be graded by the resume standards set in Chapter 8 of Learn to Lead)

 2. A Letter of Recommendation from a teacher or leader (other than a parent)